 Over the EP’s six self-produced tracks, YSSY packs a skillfully-crafted synthpop punch of smooth production and nostalgic narratives told through Caroll’s crisp, candid voice.
 With an infectious beat and bouncy 80s bassline, “At Least We Know” is a tongue-in-cheek disco pop anthem about allowing yourself to start something new, even when you think you know how it’s going to turn out.
 The Scandipop-inspired “Sooner” is an “almost-love song” immortalizing the electric moment of realizing of how you feel about someone.
 “Burn My House Down” paints a vibrant portrait of depression and self-improvement, with bombastic drums (c/o Rich Knox of Danko Jones) and buoyant piano riffs.
 “90s Crush” is a lush, electronic slow burn that longs for a missed connection in the era of Blockbuster and AOL dial-up.
 Explosive and heartwrenching, “How to Fall Out of Love” captures a relationship at a crossroads, showcasing intimate vocals and piano breakdowns that are distinctly YSSY.
 “You Stay I Stay” tells an atmospheric story about meeting one’s match, featuring glitchy textures, dreamy keys, and a soaring singalong chorus that will echo after the album is over.

 At once polished and genuine, The Way It Was is an introduction to a band that’s rapidly making their mark, with national airplay on CBC Radio and Radio One.
-YSSY’s 80s synthwave rendition of the “The Mandalorian” theme racked up 1.5 million views on YouTube in just a few weeks, garnering buzz and new listeners across the globe.
+YSSY’s 80s synthwave rendition of the “The Mandalorian” theme has racked up over 2.5 million views on YouTube, garnering buzz and new listeners across the globe.
 True to their tradition of wasting no time, YSSY is back in the studio with their full-length album due out next year.

 Booking + press: